PUGX/PUGXGeoFormBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony >= 2.1
+This version of the bundle requires Symfony >= 2.1.

+PUGXGeoFormBundle uses [ideato/geo-adapter](https://packagist.org/packages/ideato/geo-adapter) as a backend geocoding service.

 ## Installation